hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/connections.md

 ```
 </details>

 We mentioned earlier that the metric `envoy_listener_downstream_cx_total` is a counter, that means it increases over time.
-Displaing
+Displaying
 a counter in this way is not particularly useful for our purpose.
 What we would like to see is the number of connections that are opened
 per second.